 3. Content First, Style Later

 PowerPoint slide decks can't be the tail that wags the dog.
-When you're preparing a presentation, the biggest mistake is to think that production should start inside of Microsoft PowerPoint.
+When you're preparing a slide deck presentation, the biggest mistake is to think that production should start inside of Microsoft PowerPoint.

 There's plenty more to learn when it comes to building supportive PowerPoint presentation decks.
 Make sure to check out Cassie McDaniel's tutorial that features 22 tips for building out great decks: